-(1) Based on its experience following the Great East Japan Earthquake and the government's reappraisal of potential damage scenarios for large-scale earthquakes directly under Tokyo or in the Nankai Trough, the Bank steadily implemented measures

-- toward enhancing the disaster countermeasures in place at its Head Office and branches. - (2) The Bank further strengthened cooperation with relevant parties such as the national and local governments as well as financial institutions through, for example, participation in the Central Disaster Management Council and various exercises.
+- (1) Based on its experience following the Great East Japan Earthquake and the Kumamoto Earthquake, in addition to the government's reappraisal of potential damage scenarios for large-scale earthquakes directly under Tokyo or in the Nankai Trough, the Bank steadily implemented measures toward enhancing the disaster countermeasures in place at its Head Office and branches. - (2) The Bank further strengthened cooperation with relevant parties such as the national and local governments as well as financial institutions through, for example, participation in the Central Disaster Management Council and various exercises.